-NWB Bank lends primarily to public authorities and institutions guaranteed by public authorities.
+NWB Bank lends primarily to public authorities and institutions guaranteed by public authorities in the Netherlands.
 In addition, NWB Bank holds an interest-bearing securities portfolio comprising mainly securitized Dutch home mortgage loans ('Residential Mortgage Backed Securities' or 'RMBS notes') that are guaranteed under the National Mortgage Guarantee (a guarantee provided to certain mortgage lenders by Stichting WEW, a private entity, covering payment obligations of the borrowers vis-à-vis the mortgage lender), which carry limited- to high-weighted credit risk, and bonds issued or guaranteed by public sector institutions, which carry limited weighted credit risk.
-In 2020, the bank began investing in Green pass-through NHG RMBS (Residential Mortgage-Backed Securities), in line with the third pillar of its strategy as a 'financing partner for enhancing sustainability in the Netherlands'.
-The total investment as of 31 December 2022 amounts to $\in 2.23$ billion.
-The portfolio of RMBS notes increased by $\notin 900$ million during 2022.
+In 2020, the bank began investing in pass-through NHG RMBS (Residential Mortgage-Backed Securities), in line with the third pillar of its strategy as a 'financing partner for enhancing sustainability in the Netherlands'.
+The total investment as of 31 December 2023 amounts to $\mathfrak{C}2,638$ billion.
+The portfolio of RMBS notes increased by \mathfrak{C}408 million during 2023.
 A relatively small proportion of loans is provided to government-controlled companies without a government guarantee (Dutch utility companies), which carry a high weighted credit risk.

 While NWB Bank's niche position as a specialized lender to the Dutch public sector means that it has a low-risk weighted portfolio, it also has a limited ability to diversify its lending and hence its main revenue source (net-interest income), which are strongly concentrated in both sector and geography.
-In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 66% of its total lending portfolio in nominal value at 31 December 2022), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.
+In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 65% of its total lending portfolio in nominal value at 31 December 2023), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.